 Motorola’s foldable Razr phone specifications include the Qualcomm Snapdragon 710

-The first smartphones with foldable displays are coming to market in just a few months, and there’s no telling which way the wind will blow.
+The first smartphones with foldable displays are coming to market in just a few months, and there’s no telling if they will make our best Android phones list.
 Will the Samsung Galaxy Fold‘s inward folding display capture the hearts of consumers, or will the Huawei Mate X’s outward folding display win the day?
 Motorola seems to be taking a different approach to the foldable as the company is said to be bringing back their iconic Razr brand with a vertically folding display.
 In my previous article, I detailed some software features of Motorola’s upcoming dual-display foldable smartphone.
 Now, I have obtained information from a source that confirms the Razr branding and details much of the specifications.

 “Voyager” – The 2019 Motorola Razr

 The feature image above shows the new logo that Motorola has designed for the return of its Razr brand.
 To protect our source, I lifted the logo from the original image and added a plain black background.
 The logo belongs to the “Voyager” device that I revealed in my previous article and confirms that a Motorola Razr branded product is in the making.
 However, we don’t know if the phone’s full marketing name will be the “Motorola Razr,” “Moto Razr,” or something else with “Razr” in the title.
 We’re confident the phone is launching on Verizon, so it’s possible that Verizon will have some influence on the marketing name for its version of the device.